Kitagawa, Kōchi: Climate

-Kitagawa has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Kitagawa has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Kitagawa is 14.3 °C. The average annual rainfall is 2543 mm with September as the wettest month.
-The temperatures are highest on average in Kitagawa, at around 24.1 °C, and lowest in January, at around 4.3 °C.
+The temperatures are highest on average in July, at around 24.1 °C, and lowest in January, at around 4.3 °C.

 Demographics

-Per Japanese census data, the population of Kitagawa has been decreased rapidly since the 1960s.
+Per Japanese census data, the population of Kitagawa peaked around 1960 and decreased precipitously in the following decade.
+The population has continued to gradually decline since then.